postsharp/Metalama.Documentation/content/quickstart/creating-simple-aspects.md

 # Creating simple aspects

 You have seen how using aspects you can modify your program while it is being compiled.
-In this chapter, you shall learn how to create your own simple aspects targetting several parts of the code.
+In this chapter, you shall learn how to create your own simple aspects targeting several parts of the code.

 ## What aspects can do